-I'm stretching the limits a bit by adding the caduceus symbol meaning to the growing dictionary of symbols here because the appearance of the caduceus varies from deck to deck.
-The Rider version shows the caduceus in the two of cups card, but I've seen other decks feature this symbol on other cards.
+Maybe I’m stretching the limits a bit by adding the caduceus symbol meaning in Tarot to the growing dictionary of symbols here because the appearance of the caduceus varies from deck to deck.
+For example: The Rider version shows the caduceus in the two of cups card, but I’ve seen other decks feature this symbol on different cards.

 Nevertheless, the caduceus is worthy of inclusion in the Tarot because of its messages of balancing duality.
 The two serpents circling the staff of Hermes are symbolic of co-mingling together for a unified understanding – an equilibrium of polarities.

 This is a statement of sexuality because the staff is considered phallic in esoteric symbolism.
 Snakes are sometimes considered male too, but some cultures view it as feminine.
-The symbol is seen in alchemy with one serpent representing sulphur (male) and the other representing quicksilver (female).
-The center focal point is the Golden rod of wisdom pertaining to the union of opposites with a goal to achieve harmony in duality.
+The symbol is seen in alchemy with one serpent representing sulfur (male) and the other representing quicksilver (female).
+The center focal point is the golden rod of wisdom pertaining to the union of opposites with a goal to achieve harmony in duality.